Ian Campbell, 11th Duke of Argyll: Personal life

-They remained married until the Duke's death on 7 April 1973.
-He died in a nursing home in Edinburgh.
+They remained married until the duke's death on 7 April 1973.
+They lived in a Paris apartment for years, visiting Scotland only briefly.
+He had spent much of his youth in France and he was bilingual.

+He died in a private hospital nursing home in Edinburgh, from the effects of a stroke.
 He was succeeded by his son Ian.

-While most Dukes and Duchesses of Argyll are buried at Kilmun Parish Church, the 11th Duke and his son, the 12th Duke, both chose to be buried on the island of Inishail in Loch Awe.
+While most dukes and duchesses of Argyll are buried at Kilmun Parish Church, Ian Campbell and his son, the 12th duke, both chose to be buried on the island of Inishail in Loch Awe.